Blog

 6. Know When to Replace a Deadbolt Lock

-This strategy also works if you need to know how to fix a deadbolt that won’t turn with the key, since the buildup of debris can also jam the key cylinder.
+This strategy also works if you need to fix a deadbolt that won’t turn with the key, since the buildup of debris can also jam the key cylinder.
 Spray an appropriate lubricant, like a dry lubricant, graphite spray, silicone-based lubricant, or WD-40 into the keyway, then repeatedly insert the key to lubricate the components.

 2. How to Fix a Loose Deadbolt Lock